andrewjh271/mastermind/README.md

 3. Computer Codemaker; Human Codebreaker
 4. Computer Codemaker; Computer Codebreaker

-The computer uses Donald Knuth's [algorithm](https://www.cs.uni.edu/~wallingf/teaching/cs3530/resources/knuth-mastermind.pdf), which guarantees that the correct code will be found in no more than five moves.
+The computer codebreaker uses Donald Knuth's [algorithm](https://www.cs.uni.edu/~wallingf/teaching/cs3530/resources/knuth-mastermind.pdf), which guarantees that the correct code will be found in no more than five moves.
+(The computer follows the rules of the game, in that it does not know which colors of the test patterns the red and white keys correspond to.)

 ### Thoughts